ioccc-src/winner/next/guidelines.md

 As of Red Hat RHEL9.0, the X.org server is deprecated.
 See the FAQ on "[Xorg deprecation"](../faq.html#Xorg_deprecated)" for more details.
-This does not mean that a submission using this will necessarily be rejected, but it would be better if it can support Wayland.
+This does not mean that a submission using this will necessarily be rejected, but it would be better if it can support Wayland in some way or another.
 </p>

 This is the only _guideline_ that contains the word